SendNukez/NukezDynamic/README.md

-# DribbblishDynamic
+# NukezDynamic
-This is a tweaked version of Dribbblish theme.
-The main difference is that the highligh color is dynamic, ie. it will match the current album art colours (note: local files are excluded).
+This is a tweaked version of the DribbblishDynamic theme.

 ## Screenshots